-14. Who decides whether I meet the criteria?
+16. Who decides whether I meet the standards?

-If you are a named educational or clinical supervisor then the senior responsible officer in HEEM, or the Leicester or Nottingham medical schools.
+If you are a named educational or clinical supervisor then the senior responsible officer in your EO - your postgraduate Dean, or his or her equivalent - has responsibility for deciding whether you should be recognised as a trainer.